afnom/missing-semester/_2025/debugging_and_profiling.md

 Great!
 With this you can walk backwards through time to find your root cause and use all the power of `gdb` to fix it.

-#### Demo 4 - Debugging an Operating System

-Jacqui is going to demo how you can use `gdb` to debug a running OS.

 ---

 ### Commands Reference